Language Professionals celebrates 30 years in business

 To mark this milestone, we had a chat with managing director Max Doerfler and manager Françoise Le Cossec about the highlights of the past three decades, working in the language industry, NAATI and giving an outlook for the future.

 Q: Language Professionals has been established in 1988 in Sydney.
-How and why did you start your translation and interpreting company?
+How and why did you start your translation and company?

 Max: I had recently graduated with a degree in translation and interpreting and had several years’ experience as a translator and interpreter.
-I was working as Officer-in-Charge of Interpreters (courts, police, public schools etc.) for a NSW state government department, when I decided that my vision of a highly professional translation and interpreting service managed by accomplished language professionals could only be achieved by establishing my own firm which I aptly named Language Professionals.
+I was working as Officer-in-Charge of Interpreters (courts, police, public schools etc.) for a NSW state government department, when I decided that my vision of a highly professional translation service managed by accomplished language professionals could only be achieved by establishing my own firm which I aptly named Language Professionals.

 Françoise: I joined Language Professionals as a business partner in 1996 after being ‘head-hunted’ from SBS Television where I was working as a full-time French subtitler.